vstadnytskyi/intel-realsense-devices/docs/source/device.rst

    device = Device(config_filename = "", h5py_filename = "YOUR H5PY/HDPY FILE NAME")
    device.serial_number = "YOUR SERIAL NUMBER"
    device.init()

-The device class automaically inizlizes the driver class when init() is called that is why a serial number is needed.
+The device class automaically inizlizes the driver class when init() is called, which is why a serial number is needed.

 In order to test if gyroscope and accelerometer are configured run the following command: